ggstuart/web-application-development/content/git-and-github/collaboration/index.md

 We should do some tidying to get ready for another contribution.

-1. Update our github fork from *upstream* and delete the remote branch.
+1. Update our GitHub fork from *upstream* and delete the remote branch.
 1. Update our local repository and delete the local copy of the merged branch.

-### Updating our github fork
+### Updating our GitHub fork

-Return to your github fork and pull in the changes.
+Return to your GitHub fork and pull in the changes.

-> You should see something like this on the *main* branch.
+> You should see a banner on the *main* branch showing that your fork is behind the upstream repository.
 >
 >![synchronise your fork](images/git-and-github-16.png)
 >
-> Choose the **Sync fork** option and **Update branch** to pull the new commits.
+> If the **Sync fork** button is available, click it and then **Update branch** to pull in the latest changes.

-You may find that other students have successfully had their pull requests merged too so there may be many changes to pull into our *main* branch.
+>
+> If you don’t see this button, you can manually sync your fork using the command line:
+> ```sh
+> git remote add upstream https://github.com/web-development-DMU/i-was-here.git
+> git fetch upstream
+> git merge upstream/main
+> git push origin main
+>```
+> This creates a direct link between your local repository and the **upstream** repository.

+Keeping your fork updated ensures that you’re working with the latest code.
+Always sync before starting a new contribution.

-This is why it is a good idea to leave the *main* branch untouched and always make our changes on a fresh branch.
+This is why it is a good idea to leave the *main* branch untouched and **always** make our changes on a fresh branch.
 This ensures any new commits can always be pulled without any problems and we have a direct copy of the *main* branch from the *upstream* repository.

 Finally, we can delete the branch we used for development so we can begin again with a clean set up.